-What does that mean?
-Well, for all of you have lived in this area for some time, you know what that means.
-There is probably still even more cold, snow, rain and freezing temperatures on their way.
+After doubling our average snowfall for February 2020, we certainly are having some pretty nice weather right now.
+Typical Rocky Mountain Spring.
+But what does that mean?
+For all of you that have lived in this area for some time, you know what that means.
+There is still more cold, snow, rain and freezing temperatures on their way.

 So, what do we early gardening enthusiasts do?
 Let’s do what we know works for mid-March gardening and landscape care in the Rocky Mountains.
 Now is the perfect time to work on your garden cleanup.
 Read more in our Plants and Gardening Trends.
 Garden Cleanup.